Murrumbidgee Valley Floodplain Management Plan

 Endorsement

-Meet with the Interagency Working Group to seek endorsement of the final plan before submitting it for approval to the Minister for Water and concurrence from the Minister for the Environment.
+We will submit the final plan for approval to the Minister for Water and concurrence from the Minister for the Environment.

 -